kleinbottle/swanlotus/content/blogs/using-typst-for-letters/auxiliary/letter-template.typ

     }
   }

-  if figures != () {
+  // Needed for the given example; need not appear if not wanted if figures != () {
     show figure.caption: set text(font: "Source Sans Pro", size: 9pt)
     for fig in figures {